ampreetarsh/Memory-Game/README.md

 4. Restart : When all cards are matched, the alert will pop-up saying that "You Won", and when restart button is clicked, the game will start again with shuffled cards and the number of moves will start again from 0.

 <img src="img/restart.gif" width="300px">

+### How to play

+1. The player must click on two cards in order to check whether the two cards match or no.
+2. If the cards match, both cards stay flipped over.
+3. If the cards do not match, the cards will be turned over and player has to select two new cards to continue playing game.
+4. Once all 8 pairs of cards are matched, user gets pop-up alert that "You Won".